fuzzylogicxx/fuzzylogic/posts/web-animation-tips.md

 ## Complex animations with `animation` properties

 If an animation needs to run on page load, or is more complex than a simple A to B state change, then a CSS `animation` may be more appropriate than `transition`.

-Animations can:
+Using this approach, animations can:

 - run automatically as well as being triggered
 - go from an initial state through multiple intermediate steps to a final state rather than just from state A to state B